This article introduces spatial functions and their uses in Tableau. It also demonstrates how to create a spatial calculation using an example.

 The visualization might look something like this:

-You can also use spatial functions to create a line that connects two data points for origin-destination maps.
+Another example might be to create a line that connects two data points for origin-destination maps.
 For example, you might have a spreadsheet of bikeshare data that tells you where cyclists began and ended their trips.
 The visualization might look something like this:

 List of spatial functions in Tableau